-A widely known way to value a stock is its price to earnings ratio – how much are investors willing to pay for each dollar of earnings a business behind that stock generates.
+A widely known way to value a stock is its price to earnings ratio.
+It tells us what investors are willing to pay for each dollar of profit a business behind that stock earns.

 The other way to look at that same information is by flipping that ratio upside down.
-That is, earnings over price or the earnings yield.
+That is, earnings divided by price or the earnings yield.

-That earnings yield must be higher than a similar duration but safer investment or else why invest in stocks.
+That earnings yield must be greater than a similar duration but safer investment or else why would you invest in that stock?

-Stocks as we know are ownership stakes in businesses and their aggregate value depends upon cash flows and the growth of those cash flows.
+Stocks as we know are ownership stakes in businesses and their aggregate value depends upon profits and the growth rate of those profits.

-And cash flows are unpredictable.
-They might come.
-They might never.
+And profits are unpredictable.
+They may come.
+They may never come.

-So there is risk and you want to get compensated for taking on that risk.
+So, there are risks with stock ownership and you want to get compensated for taking on those risks.
 And hence the equity risk premium.

 But premium over what?